David-Badiane/VbrArt/README.md

 ## Inside the scene
 The four scenerios consist of four different backgrounds.
 In every background a physic representation of acoustic is depicted:
-* in the first background Chladni pattern simulation on a plate is implemented - <u>vibratingPlate<u>;
+* the 1st background simulates the Chladni patterns formation process  on a rectangular plate  - **vibratingPlate**;
-* the second background consists of the simulation of a water drop - <u>vibratingWater<u>;
+* the 2nd background consists of the simulation of a water drop - **vibratingWater**;
-* the third background represents a five strings acoustic instrument - <u>vibratingStrings<u>;
+* the 3rd background represents a five strings acoust**instrument - **vibratingStrings**;
-* the fourth background depicts a sunset and relates its elements to the spectrum of a sound, creating a deeper, thoughtful environment - <u>vibratingSunset<u>.
+* the 4th background depicts a sunset and relates its elements to the spectrum of a sound, creating a deeper, thoughtful environment - **vibratingSunset**.
 The user can play with one background at a time, giving vent to his creativity.
 Interaction happens through Leap Motion tracking or MousePositions tracking.